serverless/components/README.md

 Serverless Components are mostly built around higher-order use-cases (e.g. a website, blog, payment system).
 Irrelevant low-level infrastructure details are abstracted away, and simpler configuration is offered instead.

+For example, with minimal configuration, you can deploy...

+* A **serverless website** hosted on AWS S3, delivered globally and quickly w/ AWS Cloudfront, via a custom domain on AWS Route 53, secured by a free AWS ACM SSL Certificate:

 ```yaml
 # serverless.yml